jithk03/Portfolio/Exercise 8/Readme.md

 <img src="https://github.com/jithk03/Portfolio/blob/64d9735a4d3a087a531e475871d924b70f479047/Exercise%208/IMG_1500.jpg" height="450" width="400">
 <img src="https://github.com/jithk03/Portfolio/blob/64d9735a4d3a087a531e475871d924b70f479047/Exercise%208/IMG_1501.jpg" height="450" width="400">

-The final printed result came out clean and accurate, with smooth surface quality and well-defined edges.
-The dimensions were consistent with the design intent and no major printing artefacts were visible.
-The extruded portion in particular came out remarkably well, capturing the depth and form exactly as modelled.
-The finished piece is compact and lightweight, making it perfectly suited for use as a keychain, a practical and functional outcome from the exercise.
+The final printed result came out clean and accurate, with smooth surface quality and well-defined edges.The finished piece is compact and lightweight, making it perfectly suited for use as a keychain, a practical and functional outcome from the exercise.